Those who know no foreign language know nothing of their mother tongue.

 Johann Wolfgang von Goethe

-We are a multilingual school and encourage all students who speak another language at home to take public examinations in their native language and have an excellent success rate across a wide range of languages including -Turkish, Bengali, Portuguese, Mandarin, Cantonese, Japanese, Arabic, Dutch, Russian, Polish, Farsi, Persian and Italian.
+We are a multilingual school and encourage all students who speak and write in another language at home to take public examinations in their native language.
+This has included Turkish, Bengali, Portuguese, Mandarin, Cantonese, Japanese, Arabic, Dutch, Russian, Polish, Farsi, Persian and Italian.
 Students perform excellently and we are very proud of them.

 Head of Faculty

 Jenica Harper | firstname.lastname@example.org